 Security isn't one-size-fits-all.
 Pick your industry for a buyer's guide written for it — the specific threats, the security model that fits, the compliance, and what it costs.

 Security is not one-size-fits-all.
-A hospital's biggest risk is workplace violence; a distribution center's is cargo theft; a dispensary's is a state-mandated security plan it must pass to keep its license.
-The right guard program, technology mix and budget all change with the industry you're protecting.
-This hub is the map: pick your sector below for a buyer's guide written for it — the specific threats, the security model that fits, the compliance that applies, and roughly what it costs.
+A hospital's biggest risk is violence against its own staff; a distribution center's is cargo that walks out the dock door; a dispensary's is a state-mandated security plan it must pass to keep its license.
+The right guard program, technology mix and budget all change with the industry you're protecting — and the buyer who starts from a generic guard quote almost always buys the wrong shape of coverage at the wrong hours.
+This hub is the map: how to think about sector risk, how 23 industries compare on coverage model and risk driver, and a buyer's guide written specifically for each one.

 Start with your industry's specific risk, not a generic guard quote.
 Each guide below covers the threat model, the right mix of guards, patrol and technology, the sector's compliance, and cost — then get quotes from licensed providers who work in it.